Chairman & CEO of Hornblower, Inc

 He provides strategic guidance on sales & marketing and the growth of the port’s charter yacht and public cruise sales.
 Kevin received his BA in Business Management from Bethel College in South Bend, IN.

 General Manager of Northern California

 Jill Benson began her career with Hornblower in 1999 as the Director of Sales & Marketing, a position she held for 12 years.
 Now as the General Manager for all of Northern California, she manages the San Francisco, Berkeley, and Sacramento ports and leads the sales and marketing teams in all 3 locations.
 Jill graduated from St. Mary’s College of California.

 Vice President of Business Development

 Brian is the day-to-day project leader for the auspicious debut of Hornblower at Niagara Falls and supports the development of concession and other business opportunities.
 Before coming to Hornblower, he has held numerous management positions at Xanterra Parks & Resorts, EOS Climate and KPMG.
 Mr. Stewart received his BS from the University of California, Berkeley, and then achieved a Master’s Degree from Oxford University

-General Manager and Vice President of Operations of Alcatraz Cruises
+General Manager & Vice President of Operations of Alcatraz Cruises

 Scott Thornton started working for Hornblower 24 years ago as a bartender in San Pedro.
 He worked as a Hornblower captain for many years, officiating 700 weddings.
 When Hornblower’s subsidiary Alcatraz Cruises opened in 2006 he was promoted to General Manager, and in 2008 he became the Vice President, as well.
 In these positions, Scott provides financial oversight, guidance for the growth of the company, and manages a large fleet of ferries, including the ultra-green Hornblower Hybrid.
 In his role he works closely with the National Park Service and promotes visitation to Alcatraz Island.